-Don't forget to select a meal plan!
+Contact reslife@truman.edu until Aug.
+26 to make changes to your meal plan.
 You will be assigned the 15 meal plan if one isn't selected.
-Meal plans are provided on a semester by semester basis, and semester costs are listed below.
-You will select your meal plan while completing your housing application.
-Contact reslife@truman.edu until Aug.
-27 to make changes to your meal plan.
+Meal plans are provided on a semester basis, and semester costs are listed below.
+You will select your fall meal plan while completing your housing application.

-YOUR MEAL PLAN OPTIONS FOR 2021-2022 INCLUDE:
+YOUR MEAL PLAN OPTIONS FOR 2022-2023 INCLUDE:

-21 Meal Plan + \$75 Flex Dollars - \$1,855 per semester
+21 Meal Plan + \$75 Flex Dollars - \$1,953 per semester